justinm0rgan/nyc-food-desert-predictor/README.md

 <u>Model Observations</u>

 Income and Poverty being the most weighted features in this final model, indicate food deserts are yet another societal consequence of a system of inequities.
-Such that distiribution of wealth and services is disproportionatley given to a segment of the population whilst the poor are left to fend for themselves.
+Such that distribution of wealth and services is disproportionately given to a segment of the population whilst the poor are left to fend for themselves.
 The attributes dealing with low-access all suggest supermarket location is at the heart of this issue and therefore would benefit from expansion in those areas.
 However, 3 of the top 10 weighted features do highlight some aspect of racial inequity suggesting that communities of color have a higher likelihood of living within a food desert.

 ## Conclusions/Next Steps
 These ‘wicked’ issues such as _income_ and _poverty_  are outside the scope of this study.
 However, low-access to fresh, healthy and affordable supermarkets because of proximity or lack of vehicle access, could be remedied by offering incentives for expansion within the afflicted CT.

 Next steps include looking into incentives for supermarket expansion within the affected CT, perhaps through an already established program such as [Food Retail Expansion to Support Health (FRESH)](https://edc.nyc/program/food-retail-expansion-support-health-fresh).
-As well as spearheading local community urban agriculture initatives with youth involvement such as [Red Hook Farms](http://www.added-value.org/).
+As well as spearheading local community urban agriculture initiatives with youth involvement such as [Red Hook Farms](http://www.added-value.org/).

 ## For More Information
 Please review full analysis in [EDA notebook](./eda.ipynb), [Modeling notebook](./modeling.ipynb) and [presentation](./slide_deck.pdf).